Mixed-Media Mondays weekly in Rockledge. Join us! No experience required.

 What do I need for the session I'm attending?

-When you register for a class, I'll send you the specific list for that session.
-That way, I know to expect you and you can ask any questions you may have before the class.
+When you register for a class, I'll send you a list.
+That way, I know to expect you and you can ask any questions you have before the class.
 I'm always happy to answer what I can!

 In my mixed-media toolbox